uqfoundation/multiprocess/README.md

 multiprocess
 ====
-a friendly fork of the multiprocessing module
+better multiprocessing and multithreading in python

 About Multiprocess
 ----------